cucumber/common/CONTIBUTING_NEW.md

 Releases are made by tagging the monorepo with a tag using the pattern `module/semver`, for example `gherkin/v7.4.8`.
 The CI build takes care of the rest:

-- Tag each module repo with the `semver` part of the monorepo.
+- Tag each module repo with the `semver` part of the monorepo tag.
-- Trigger a travis build for each module repo.
+- Trigger a Travis build for each module repo.
 - Publish packages (maven, npm, rubygems etc) if the (tagged) build is successful.

 ## Releasing a module

-*Note:* When a module is releases, artefacts will be published for all implementations of the module, and all associated module repos will be tagged.
+*Note:* When a module is released, artefacts will be published for *all* implementations of the module, and all associated module repos will be tagged.

 Triggering a release is simple: